2022 Diversity Corporate Summer Internship Program

 The Greater Philadelphia Chapter is a leading chapter of the Association of Corporate Counsel (ACC), the world's largest organization serving the professional and business interests of attorneys who practice in the legal departments of corporations, associations and other private-sector organizations.
 ACC Greater Philadelphia has more than 1,500 members who practice as lawyers in more than 400 organizations, most of whom live and work in Southeastern Pennsylvania.
 For more information, please visit ACC Greater Philadelphia Chapter website.

 Since its inception, the ACC Greater Philadelphia Diversity Corporate Summer Internship Program has been aimed at increasing diversity within corporate legal departments.
-The Program is open to law students who have overcome substantial obstacles in the pursuit of a legal career or who are members of groups traditionally underrepresented in the legal profession (based on, but not limited to: (i) race, (ii) ethnicity, (iii) religion, (iv) LGBTQ status, or (v) disability).
-We recommend that applicants use their personal essay as an opportunity to highlight why they qualify for this diversity program.
+The Program is open to law students who (1) are a member of a group traditionally underrepresented in the law (e.g., students of color, women, students with disabilities, or LGBTQ+ students) or have overcome a substantial social or economic disadvantage (e.g., financial constraints or cultural impediments) to becoming a law student and (2) have an interest in working in an in-house legal department.
+Applicants should use their personal essay as an opportunity to highlight why they qualify for this diversity program.

 3. What is the timeline for the application and interview process?